-Although the staff of Sunflower Dermatology can evaluate a more localized area of concern to assess one or more moles, we recommend a full skin exam.
+Although the staff of Epiphany Dermatology can evaluate a more localized area of concern to assess one or more moles, we recommend a full skin exam.
 This way they can locate any other possible trouble spots that could have been missed by a patient’s self-exam.
 Once the unwanted moles are determined, we use a local anesthetic to numb the skin area before surgically removing the mole.
 Unlike home kits, all our techniques and equipment are sterile to prevent infections.

 After the mole is removed, it will be evaluated under the microscope for skin cancer.
 If cancer cells are present, the dermatologist will alert the patient.
 The dermatology team will work closely with the patient to create an individualized treatment plan with a goal of safely eradicating their skin cancer.

 What if a Mole Returns After the Procedure?